ExpressionEngine/ExpressionEngine/system/ee/EllisLab/Addons/markdown/README.md

 # My Addon

-An add-on that does such and such.
+An ExpressionEngine plugin to parse text using Markdown and Smartypants, with [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) support.

-## Example Usage
+## Usage

+### {exp:markdown}

-This plugin parses text using Markdown and Smartypants.
-To use this plugin warp any text in this text pair.
+To use this plugin wrap any text in this text pair.
+It can also be selected as a formatting option for custom fields.

+#### Example Usage

 ```
 {exp:markdown}